mohanwer/moh-anwer-blog/data/blog/redis-cache.md

 tags: ['redis', 'python']
 #authors: ['Mohammad Anwer']
 draft: false
-summary: Scaling using cacheing
+summary: Speeding up python functions using redis
 ---
 import TOCInline from "@/TOCInline";

 <TOCInline toc={props.toc} exclude="Overview" toHeading={2} />

-## Cacheing in python
+## Write through cacheing in python

 When building web applications it's common to introduce cacheing to speed up our api responses in order to scale.
 This can become necessary when an api is called frequently and the persistent data layer is a bottleneck or the particular api has a long-running computation to perform.

 There are many options for cacheing.
-In this article we'll discuss application layer cacheing and using redis.
+In this article we'll discuss application layer cacheing and using read through cache with redis.

+All code written below is available on [Github](https://github.com/mohanwer/fastapi-redis-example).
+Follow along there for a complete example with test cases.

 ## Setting up a redis connection